pientist/ballradar/README.md

 	</h1>
 </div> -->
 # Ball Radar: Ball Trajectory Inference from Multi-Agent Sports Contexts

-## Original Paper
-This repository is the source code for the following paper:

-- H. Kim, H.-J. Choi, C.J.
-Kim, J. Yoon and S.-K. Ko, **Ball trajectory inference from multi-agent sports contexts using set transformer and hierarchical Bi-LSTM**, 2023. (under review)
+Source code for the paper **Ball trajectory inference from multi-agent sports contexts using set transformer and hierarchical Bi-LSTM** by Kim et al., 2023. (under review)

 ## Introduction
 **Ball Radar** is a framework for ball trajectory inference from player trajectories in soccer matches.
 The main model has a hierarchical structure containing the *Ball Possessor Classifier* that intermediately predicts the player ball possession and the *Ball Trajectory Regressor* that predict the final ball trajectory conditioned on the players' ball possession probabilities.
 Each of the submodels deploys [Set Transformers](https://arxiv.org/abs/1810.00825) (Lee et al., 2019) to get permutation-invariant or equivariant representations of multi-agent contexts and a Bi-LSTM (or Bi-LSTMs) for sequential inference.
 Additionally, we perform rule-based postprocessing to make the model output more physically realistic.
 The following figure is an overview of the framework.<br>